 If you're investing a low amount of money, that can add up to a really big savings as a part of your portfolio expenses.

 Fidelity is our favorite pick for an online broker for a lot of reasons.
-Beyond the fact that it's a full service brokerage, allows you to open and use every type of account, every type of investment, and has excellent customer service, they are currently running a promotion that will allow you to invest for free for up to two years.
+Beyond the fact that it's a full service brokerage, allows you to open and use every type of account, every type of investment, and has excellent customer service, they also offer commission free stock, ETF, and options trading.

 So, if you're looking for a brokerage to invest with for the long run, we strongly recommend Fidelity.